ciml-org/ciml-summer-institute-2021/0_preparation/software_requirements.md

 ## Using Slack<a name="slack"></a>

-See this quick-start guide: HERE
+See this quick-start guide: [here](https://slack.com/help/articles/218080037-Getting-started-for-new-Slack-users)

 [Back to Top](#top)